-Code No. 403.9E9 403.9E9 DRUG AND ALCOHOL TESTING PROGRAM REFERRAL TO SUBSTANCE ABUSE PROFESSIONAL ACKNOWLEDGMENT FORM
+403.9E9 DRUG AND ALCOHOL TESTING PROGRAM REFERRAL TO SUBSTANCE ABUSE PROFESSIONAL ACKNOWLEDGMENT FORM

-I,, understand I have violated the Drug and Alcohol Testing Program policy, its supporting administrative regulations, and the law by having a

-Positive drug test result Alcohol test result of 0.04 breath alcohol concentration or greater.

-I understand in order to continue my employment, I must bear the personal and financial responsibility to be evaluated by a substance abuse professional who shall determine what assistance, if any, I need in resolving problems associated with drug use and/or alcohol misuse.
-I consent to submit to an evaluation by a substance abuse professional and I understand that my failure to cooperate with and complete the substance abuse evaluation may subject me to discipline up to and including termination.
+I,supporting administrative regulati , understand I have violated the Drug and Alcohol Testing Program policy, its ons, and the law by having a Positive drug test resul Alcohol test result of 0.04 breath alcohol concentration or greater. evaluated by a substance abuse pr problems associated with drug use ny employment, I must bear the personal and financial responsibility to be ofessional who shall determine what assistance, if any, I need in resolving and/or alcohol misuse.
+I consent to submit to an evaluation by a substance ad that my failure to cooperate with and complete the substance abuse evaluation and including termination.